andres-jordan/ajplanet/README.md

 Calling the module from Python
 ------------------------------

-To call the module from Python, go to the Python folder and do:
+To call the module from Python, go to the `Python` folder in this module and do:

     `python setup.py build`